solo-io/wasm/docs/content/reference/cli/wasme_login.md

 ---
 ## wasme login

-Log in in so you can push images to the remote server.
+Log in so you can push images to the remote server.

 ### Synopsis